Paratopic

-Paratopic is a 2018 first-person surrealist video game, released for Linux, macOS, Windows, Nintendo Switch, Xbox One and Xbox Series X/S. The game uses a graphical style reminiscent of 32-bit era graphics.
+Paratopic is a 2018 first-person video game, released for Linux, macOS, Windows, Nintendo Switch, Xbox One and Xbox Series X/S. The game uses a graphical style reminiscent of 32-bit era graphics.
 Later that year, a "Definitive Cut" edition added new locations and objects.
 Paratopic won the "Excellence in Audio" category at the 2019 Independent Games Festival Awards.

 Development

 Paratopic was developed with a very low budget by Arbitrary Metric, a team of three - Doc Burford, Jessica Harvey, and Lazzie Brown.
 Harvey describes their tool set of Unity, Visual Studio, GIMP and Blender as the "no money special".
 The script was written in Twine before imported into Unity.
 Brown, who was responsible for the audio, used Reason and Audacity.

 Burford described the design of the game as partly a response to weaknesses he saw in the walking simulator genre, he wanted to introduce more player actions, and populate the world with more life compared to the empty environments of Dear Esther and Gone Home.
 During development, poverty became a main theme of the game; with characters worried about debt and the faltering economy, and the environment reflecting the slow decline of Burford's home town.
 Every facet of the game was designed to invoke a feeling of dread using a "show, don't tell" style.

 The game was originally released through itch.io in March 2018.
 The developers preferred itch.io over Steam due to its lower fees, and believed that the itch audience were more receptive to smaller, experimental games.
 In September 2018, an expanded Definitive Cut of the game was released, including new locations and objects.
 This version was offered on Steam as well as itch.io.
 The game was later ported to the Nintendo Switch and Xbox One by Baltoro Games and released in 2020 and 2022 respectively.

+On June 7th, 2025, Arbitrary Metric revealed Paratopic: Overdub at the end of the trailer for the studio's upcoming game Roman Sands RE:Build.
+Promotional material refers to the game as a "remaster, remix, and sequel to the original."
+No release date was given.